 Public cloud VXCs

-Public cloud (PUB_CLOUD) VXCs provide direct connectivity to public peering options from public cloud service providers.
+Public cloud (PUB_CLOUD) VXCs provide direct connectivity to public peering options from public CSPs.
 Public peering options typically involve exchanging public address space with a service provider.

 |Cloud Service Provider||Peering Type|